 - 1. Complete the Review/Revise activities on this guide. - 2.
-Have a go at doing the HSC Bridging Unit 2 and Unit 3 booklets by clicking the following links: Unit 2, Unit 3. - 3.
 Send this work to Ms Obmann and introduce yourself.
-It would be great to hear from you! - 4.
+It would be great to hear from you! - 3.
 Have a look at the Read, Listen and Watch pages.
 Choose any that take your fancy and have a go at reading, listening and watching them!
-All of these are designed to give you a little extra knowledge and understanding for your studies in Health and Social Care. - 5.
-Have a go at one or a few free courses as suggested on the Research page of this guide. - 6.
+All of these are designed to give you a little extra knowledge and understanding for your studies in Health and Social Care. - 4.
+Have a go at one or a few free courses as suggested on the Research page of this guide. - 5.
 Purchase the Revision Guide for this subject.